2000W (2kW) Low Frequency Hard Wired 12V Inverter Charger - 240V 50HZ

 What does an inverter actually do?

 Simply put, an inverter converts DC or Direct Current to AC or Alternating Current.
 This means that with an inverter installed you'll be able to run mains appliances in your vehicle.

 What's so special about this inverter?

 Charging function - Not only is this an inverter, its also a battery charger too.
 When you're hooked up on mains, it'll sense the power and then convert this back to DC voltage to charge up your leisure battery.
 This means when you're on site, you can continue to use your 12V accessories such as lights etc. without fear of your leisure battery running out of power.

 Low frequency - Unlike many other inverters, this one is low frequency and contains a large transformer.
 This means the peak or surge power can be up to three times the continuous power.
 Low frequency inverters are often more reliable and long lasting than high frequency ones due to the quality of the components.

 Earthing - While on hook up, the earth is passed through the inverter to the consumer unit.
-When running on battery power, the outgoing neutral and earth and electrically connected together.
+When running on battery power, the outgoing neutral and earth are electrically connected together.
 This provides an earth path in the event of fault conditions.